-- 6.16.5 Depending on the proposed use adjacent to the freight rail line, a setback from the rail line may be required, which shall be identified at the Outline Plan stage. - 6.16.6 A proposed rail spur shall be subject to approval by the rail line owner at the Outline Plan stage. - 6.16.7 Outline Plans located adjacent to the rail line shall consult with the rail line owner during the planning process, with information included in the Outline Plan submission as to the guidelines for development in proximity to the freight rail line.
+- 6.16.6 Depending on the proposed use adjacent to the freight rail line, a setback from the rail line may be required, which shall be identified at the appropriate stage of the planning process. - 6.16.7 A proposed rail spur shall be subject to approval by the rail line owner at the appropriate stage of the planning process. - 6.16.8 Outline Plans located adjacent to the rail line shall consult with the rail line owner during the planning process, with information included in the Outline Plan submission as to the guidelines for development in proximity to the freight rail line.